yo-aiv1/RevConnection/README.md

 ## Usage
 ### Linux
-make sure you have python and the GNU C++ compiler\
+Make sure you have python and the GNU C++ compiler\
 (x86_64-w64-mingw32-g++) installed, you can compile it using the Makefile as shown below:
 ```
 make port=<port> ip=<ip address>
 ```
 ### Windows
-make sure you have python and the GNU C++ compiler\
+Make sure you have python and the GNU C++ compiler\
 (x86_64-w64-mingw32-g++) installed, you can compile it using the batch file as shown below:
 ```
 win.bat <port> <ip address>
 ```
 \
-the final executable can be found in the bin folder.
+The final executable can be found in the bin folder.
-\

 ## Project Ideas & Contributions

 Pull requests are welcome.
 For any changes.